-Welcome!
-I’m Niamh Murphy, a historian, archaeologist, and author of lesbian novels!
+Welcome to my about page!
+I’m Niamh Murphy, a historian, archaeologist, and author of adventure books with lesbian main characters!

 I tell romantic stories of gripping adventure and epic fantasy.
 I explore historical settings, science fiction landscapes, and fantasy worlds.
 My stories involve exciting characters such as knights, pirates, vampires, and mermaids.
 But I also tell more down-to-earth stories involving teenage angst, coming out, and exploring lesbian relationships for the first time.

 I enjoy rewriting fairy tales for the modern reader or re-telling mythical stories of old with a Sapphic twist.
 But whatever the genre I choose to write in, my stories always include romance, love, and a lesbian main character.

 So, if you want to read about a lesbian in fiction, you are in the right place!

 More About Niamh Murphy